 Making Informed Design Decisions using Slide2 | Torino-Savona Railway Landslides

-Published on: Jun 19, 2023 Updated on: Nov 09, 2023 5 minutes read
+Published on: Jun 19, 2023 Updated on: Nov 09, 2023 Read: 5 minutes

 In November of 2019, heavy rainfall throughout the Ligurian region of Italy caused widespread landslides and rockfalls.
 Among the areas affected were sections of the Torino-Fossano-Savona railway line, where landslides caused damage, temporarily suspended railway operations, and required immediate remediation to restore one part of the railway line.